 Decide on a review period

 Usually, your review period will depend on the length of your sales cycle.
-However, typically these are traditionally either weekly, monthly or quarterly or a combination of all three.
+However, these are typically weekly, monthly or quarterly or a combination of all three.
 Different review periods have their benefits.
-For instance, short reviews are great for catching problems and taking suitable measures to fix that.
-Whereas more extended review periods allow sales reps to make up for lost deals and get that last close in.
+For instance, short reviews are great for catching problems and taking suitable measures to fix them.
+On the other hand, more extended review periods allow sales reps to make up for lost deals and get that last close.

 Set expectations